adamtornhill/code-maat/README.md

 Code Maat uses the Incanter library.
 By default, Incanter will create an `awt frame`.
 You can surpress the frame by providing the following option to your `java` command: `-Djava.awt.headless=true`.

+## Future directions

+In future versions of Code Maat I plan to support `git`.
+I'll also probably add more analysis methods such as code churn and developer patterns.

 ## License

 Copyright © 2013 FIXME